Photographs

 Photographs bring history to life, and these fascinating and in some cases rare images are no exception.

 Note that these are only low-resolution images and hence unsuitable for printing off for a wall picture or poster.
-Higher resolution images of all these photographs are available from Bailiffgate Museum.
+Higher resolution images of almost all of these photographs are available from Bailiffgate Museum.
 Just use the contact us option on the website to state your interest.( A contribution to museum funds will be invited to offset the cost of preparing your image).

 View More